SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ..
 XXX
-   In the SE proposal, they're using a _ConditionalContent<TrueContent, FalseContent> view which causes the type propagation through the generic system.
+   In the SE proposal, they're using a _ConditionalContent<TrueContent, FalseContent> view which causes the type propagation through the generic system because both the branch taken and the branch not taken show up in the type system.
    Here, because the types to build a drawing aren't actually generic, it would work just fine without the buildLimitedAvailability(_:) method.